netlify/build-image/README.md

 ### Usage
 Prerequisites:
 1. This repository cloned locally
-2. The reposotory you would like to test also cloned locally
+2. The repository you would like to test also cloned locally
 3. Be sure to have a clean git status in the test repository (e.g. commit or stash).
-4. Ensure the test repository's branch is the inteneded one to be built
+4. Ensure the test repository's branch is the intended one to be built

 Interactive Mode:
 1. To run the test image in interactive mode, run the following command: `./test-tools/start-image.sh path/to/my/repo`.
 This will open an interactive shell within the container
 2. Within that container's shell, use our 'build' script to simulate your build in our environment, using your own build command: `build jekyll build` (Replace `jekyll build` with your build command of choice.)

-Note that local testing will not incorporate your Build Environment Variables from our UI or any settings from netlify.toml.
+Note that local testing will not incorporate your Build Environment Variables from our UI or any settings from `netlify.toml`.
 You will need to "apply" the correct settings and build command manually, for instance:

 ```
 export NODE_VERSION=6 NODE_ENV=production ; build npm run build